klahrich/chiefhustler/content/diary/investing-diary-0003.md

 Spark is the hidden gem in this company, but I'll come back to this.

-Let's look at a few financial metrics first.
+Let's look at a few financial metrics first (note: these are taken from Koyfin).

 Here are the historical revenues: